 - Patient’s presenting concern(s): The challenge they would like to deal with and how they experience it

-- Therapeutic objectives or goals: Both over the longer term, and broken down into shorter-term subgoals
+- Therapeutic objectives or goals: Both over the longer term and broken down into shorter-term subgoals

 - Treatment modalities: For example, the behavioral, social, or psychological treatments that will be targeted